IuCC123/alpine-terminal-bot/README.md

-# alpine-terminal-bot
+# Alpine Terminal Bot

-**Currently Linux only, you can always modify the code to make it work with Windows.
-This bot is mainly made for the Minecraft server kaboom.pw, if you want to use it on a different server or in your own world, please modify it to your needs.**
+**Note: Currently Linux-only; you can modify the code to adapt it for Windows.
+This bot was initially created for the Minecraft server kaboom.pw.
+If you intend to use it on a different server or in your own world, feel free to customize it according to your requirements.**

-Run Alpine Linux commands using a minecraft-protocol bot that communicates with an Alpine Linux docker image
+Run Alpine Linux commands through a Minecraft-protocol bot that communicates with an Alpine Linux Docker image.

 ## Usage

-- Make sure you have docker installed on your system. (https://docs.docker.com/get-docker)
+1. Ensure that Docker is installed on your system.
+If not, you can install it from [here](https://docs.docker.com/get-docker).
-- Pull the Alpine Linux docker image by doing `docker pull alpine`. (https://hub.docker.com/_/alpine)
+2. Pull the Alpine Linux Docker image with the command: `docker pull alpine`.
+You can find the image [here](https://hub.docker.com/_/alpine).
-- Clone the repository using `git clone https://github.com/IuCC123/alpine-terminal-bot`. (be sure to have git installed on your system as well)
+3. Clone the repository using the following command: `git clone https://github.com/IuCC123/alpine-terminal-bot`.
+Make sure you have Git installed on your system.
-- Install the packages required by doing `npm i` in the directory where the repository has been cloned.
+4. Install the required packages by running `npm i` in the cloned repository directory.
-- Run `node .` and wait until the bot's core has been setup, then do `,rebuild`, after that do `,run <command>` and the bot should reply with the output given.
+5. Run `node .` and wait for the bot's core setup.
+Once complete, execute `,rebuild`, followed by `,run <command>`.
+The bot should respond with the given command's output.

-Feel free to use/modify this bot however you want, you can always help me out by making pull requests, good luck!
+Feel free to use and modify this bot as needed.
+Contributions are welcome through pull requests.
+Good luck!

-Need help?
-Be sure to reach out to me on Discord!
+Need assistance?
+Reach out to me on Discord!
 Discord tag: `iucc.`

-MIT License (free to use for everyone) - Read more here: https://en.wikipedia.org/wiki/MIT_License, https://github.com/IuCC123/alpine-terminal-bot/blob/main/LICENSE
+**MIT License** - This software is free to use for everyone.
+[Read more](https://en.wikipedia.org/wiki/MIT_License), and refer to the [LICENSE file](https://github.com/IuCC123/alpine-terminal-bot/blob/main/LICENSE) for details.